qudx54632/qudx.github.io/content/teaching/QFT/index.md

 - Understand the mathematical framework and physical concepts of QFT
 - Derive and interpret Feynman rules and scattering amplitudes
 - Analyze symmetry principles and their consequences in field theory
-- Apply renormalization methods to compute loop corrections
 - Prepare for advanced study in QED, QCD, and quantum gravity

 ---